vignesh2510raju/pcl-pr0j3ct/README.md

 build: This folder contains the executable files specified by “CmakeLists.txt” which is located in the “pcl-pr0j3ct” directory.

 Structure of MAIN.cpp (read this when you are reading about MAIN.cpp) :
-Read the PCD files
+- Read the PCD files.
-Extract and remove far away points
+- Extract and remove far away points
-Downsample using Voxel grid with a predefined leaf size Create a KDTree object to extract clusters
+- Downsample using Voxel grid with a predefined leaf size
+- Create a KDTree object to extract clusters
-Extract planes from the clusters and remove them
+- Extract planes from the clusters and remove them
-Run the cylinder segmentation algorithm to extract cylinders Visualize the cylinders
+- Run the cylinder segmentation algorithm to extract cylinders
+- Visualize the cylinders
-Repeat for other PCD files
+- Repeat for other PCD files

 src :
 The main folder contains examples that can be found in PCL tutorials page.
 The ones with the words “read” or “write” are not very interesting, some of them are the ones I used to read the information from the text and binary files of the KITTI dataset.
 The ones related to features extraction or segmentation are: